 Synthetic cannabinoids are a class of drugs commonly referred to as K2.
-K2 affects the same area of the brain as marijuana, but it contains chemicals made in laboratories and sprayed onto dry leaves.
-These chemicals are not derived from the marijuana plant.
+K2 affects the same area of the brain as cannabis (weed), but it contains chemicals made in laboratories and sprayed onto dry leaves.
+These chemicals are not derived from the cannabis plant.

 K2 is packaged under numerous brand names, including: Spice, Green Giant, Bizarro, Geeked Up, Smacked, and AK-47.